JosePedroDias/parenthood/README.md

 relationship kinds can be:

-- `..` seem to be getting along (rose)
+- `..` seem to be getting along (cyan)
 - `+` together
 - `+/` used to be together (red)

 The simple parser ignores lines starting with `#`

+The indentation for siblings is irrelevant.
+One space suffices.
+No tab support yet.

 ### limitations

-People names must be not have spaces as they aren't escaped in dot.
+People names must be not have spaces as they aren't escaped in graphviz yet.
 The layout may get cluttered with too many people or people with many relationships.
+If you mention the same person with different names you're spawning a different person.
+Should be easy to spot.

 ## using the script to generate graphviz file